mgblackwater/stevekinney.net/content/courses/testing/error-handling-and-edge-case-testing.md

 For example you could just decide that `true` and `false` are fine because they'll get converted to `1` and `0` respectively.
 You could decide that a number is okay I guess since it'll harmless pass through.
 In this case, you probably need to rename the function.
 Otherwise, we probably need another conditional and an error message because if your intention is that numbers and booleans are going to throw an error—well, they're not going to.

-If you *are* going to throw an error.
+If you _are_ going to throw an error.
 Then you owe it your furture self to have good error messages.
 The current error message doesn't really describe the problem and in a large more complicated code base, `'[object Object]' cannot be parsed as a number` is decidedly unhelpful.

 > \[!example] Exercise
-> Can you add tests for some of these less desireable types?
+> Can you add tests for some of these less desirable types?
 Start with the failing test before adding another check for the particular edge case.

 ### Taking It Even Further

-There is another class of arguments that we *could* try to throw errors for: A `string` that is totally valid, but might not be what we expect.
+There is another class of arguments that we _could_ try to throw errors for: A `string` that is totally valid, but might not be what we expect.
 For example, what happens if the string is an empty string? (**Spoiler**: It's `0`.)
-Or, what about a string that’s, like, *all* spaces?
+Or, what about a string that’s, like, _all_ spaces?
 Let’s throw those cases into the mix and see what happens:

 ```js
 it('should throw an error for empty strings', () => {